 For civilians, there are a variety of treatment centers, such as Bridge to Recovery, Magnolia Creek, and Recovery Ranch, dedicated to helping individuals suffering from PTSD.
 Most therapist and mental health care professionals have training and experience helping people recover from trauma.

-PTSD isn’t as linear as many conditions, so finding an end point can be challenging and sometimes impossible.
+PTSD is not as linear as many conditions, so finding an end point can be challenging and sometimes impossible.
 However, the condition should not a parent from wanting to be a part of their child’s life.
 As long as they are actively being treated by professional, they are taking the first steps in putting their children first: through making themselves well.
-It doesn’t make them unfit.
+It does not make them unfit.
 If anything, they are setting an example for their children in how to ask for help.